Islandora/documentation/docs/user-documentation/metadata.md

 Example of how the EDTF formatter settings can change the display of an EDTF value:
 ![Combined screenshots displaying the EDTF default formatter settings, default on top and modified settings below, with an example formatted EDTF value displayed for each.](../assets/metadata_edtf_formatters.png)

+#### Formats permitted by the EDTF Widget

+**Level 0**

+*Date*
+`
+- complete representation:            [year][“-”][month][“-”][day]
+  Example 1          ‘1985-04-12’ refers to the calendar date 1985 April 12th with day precision.
+- reduced precision for year and month:   [year][“-”][month] Example 2          ‘1985-04’ refers to the calendar month 1985 April with month precision.
+- reduced precision for year:  [year]
+  Example 3          ‘1985’ refers to the calendar year 1985 with year precision.
+`

 ### Typed Relation

 The standard Entity reference fields are limited to a single type of relationship.
-For example, the islandora_demo module could use an entity reference field in the 'Repository item' content type for the 'creator' field, linking nodes to terms in the People, Corporate Body, and Family vocabularies.
+For example, the islandora_defaults module could use an entity reference field in the 'Repository item' content type for the 'creator' field, linking nodes to terms in the People, Corporate Body, and Family vocabularies.
 However, there are many different types of 'creators', including 'authors', 'illustrators', and 'architects'.
 To enable all these types of relationships using entity reference fields a repository manager would need to create a new field for each of them, which would quickly become unwieldy.
 The Controlled Access Terms module resolves this problem by providing a _Typed Relation_ field type.

 The Typed Relation field type combines an entity reference _property_ and a 'relation type' property in a single field and extends the JSON-LD serialization to override a field's RDF mapping in favor of the selected 'relation type'.
 For example, instead of a 'creator' field, Repository item content type defines a 'Linked Agent' field and is configured with a list of available relationships that comes from the MARC relators list.
 (Configurable at '/admin/structure/types/manage/islandora_object/fields/node.islandora_object.field_linked_agent'.)
 The available relations are configured by providing the RDF namespace, a colon, the RDF relationship value, a pipe delimiter, and a display value for the user interface.
 (See the RDF Mapping section of '[Create / Update a Content Type](content_types.md)' for more details.)